 Once you’re equipped with all of this information, you’ll have a better idea of how many people you can get out onto your fairways, the prices you can charge and if you’ll be able to turn a profit.
-Consider looking at market reporting from industry data experts like The Sagacity report.
+Consider looking at market reporting from industry data experts like Sagacity.

-5. How should you go about making the acquisition?
+5. How should I go about acquiring a golf course?

-Buying an existing golf course is often less expensive than building one from scratch, but you need to carefully evaluate the design of the course and its systems.
+Buying a golf course that’s already built and established is generally less expensive than building one from scratch.
+That said, it’s important to carefully evaluate the design and infrastructure of any course before taking over.
 If the previous owner decided to cut costs on important areas, you might be the one to take the financial hit.

 - Management tools